-In 2018 the Company charged provision for unexpected risks of KZT 510,942 thousand within retained earnings (31 December 2017: no provision for unexpected risks), as in accordance with the Resolution of the Management Board of the Agency of the Republic of Kazakhstan on Regulation and Supervision of Financial Market and Financial Organisations No 131 of 22 August 2008 on approval of the "Instruction for Establishment of Prudential Ratios and other Binding Norms and Limits for Insurance (Reinsurance) Organisation and Insurance Group, Including the Minimum Charter Capital, Guarantee Fund, Solvency Margin and Deadlines for Submission of Reports on Compliance with the Prudential Ratios", the Company is obliged to create a provision for those insurance products, where unearned premium reserve may not cover all expected insurance losses.
+In 2019 the Company charged provision for unexpected risks of KZT 2,044,258 thousand within retained earnings (31 December 2018: provision for unexpected risks of KZT 510,942 thousand within retained earnings), as in accordance with the Resolution of the Management Board of the National Bank of the Republic of Kazakhstan No12 dated 31 January 2019 "On Making Amendments to the Resolution of the Management Board of the National Bank of the Republic of Kazakhstan No.304 dated 26 December 2016", the Company is obliged to create a provision for those insurance products, where unearned premium reserve may not cover all expected insurance losses.

-18 Financial instrument risk management
+17 Financial instrument risk management

-Management of risk is fundamental to the business of the Company and forms an essential element of the Company's operations.
+Management of risk is fundamental to the Company's business and forms an essential element of the Company's operations.
 The major risks faced by the Company are those related to market risk, credit risk and liquidity risk.